 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Michaelmas daisy pollen.
-Coloured scanning electron micrograph (SEM) of pollen grains (yellow) on the anther of a michaelmas daisy (Aster amellus).
+Coloured scanning electron micrograph (SEM) of pollen grains (red) on the anther of a michaelmas daisy (Aster amellus).
 Pollen grains are the male sex cells of a flowering plant.
 Their characteristic surface is used by botanists to recognise and classify plants.
 Pollen in plants is used for transferring male genetic material from the anther of a single flower to the stigma of another in cross-pollination.
 In a case of self-pollination, this process takes place from the anther of a flower to the stigma of the same flower.
 Magnification: x800 when printed at 10cm wide.

 Model release not required.
 Property release not required.